 St. Peter's Castle

-This castle was erected on the hill of San Pietro inVerona.
-Italy is proud of this structure.
-St. Peter's Castle stands on the site of an ancient Roman temple.
-The place for the erection of the castle was chosen not by chance: a picturesque hill from which you can see the whole city and the Adige River is an excellent strategic point.
-In ancient Roman times, at the foot of the hill, the first fortification was built, with the help of which control was taken over the passage through Adige, and a little later on the opposite shore a city appeared, later became Verona.
-All the sights of the city owe their appearance to this structure, which gave life to Verona.
-At a time when Italy was under the rule of the Venetian Republic, San Pietro with all the internal buildings was the residence of the military commandant.
-Large restoration work in the castle was carried out in the early 17th century.
-Numerous rooms for soldiers were repaired, barracks for infantrymen were enlarged, which, after restoration, could accommodate up to 460 people.
+This castle was built on the San Pietro hill inVerona.
+Italy is proud of this building.
+The Castle of St. Peter stands on the site of an ancient Roman temple.
+The place for the construction of the castle was not chosen by chance: the picturesque hill, from which the entire city and the Adige River are visible, is an excellent strategic point.
+In ancient Roman times, the first fortification was built at the foot of the hill, with the help of which the crossing of the Adige was controlled, and a little later, a city appeared on the opposite bank, which later became Verona.
+All the sights of the city owe their appearance to this building, which gave life to Verona.
+During the time when Italy was under the rule of the Venetian Republic, San Pietro with all the internal buildings was the residence of the military commandant.
+Major restoration work in the castle was carried out at the beginning of the 17th century.
+Numerous rooms for soldiers were repaired, the barracks for infantrymen were expanded, which after restoration could accommodate up to 460 people.
 In the 19th century, Napoleon seized power over the city, whose troops destroyed the entire castle.
-In those years, almost all the sights of Italy were destroyed.
-Of course, then the castle was restored.
+During those years almost all the sights of Italy were destroyed.
+Of course, the castle was later restored.

 Comments